 Mobile marketing and social media marketing can suffer from their marketing techniques.

 Both marketing techniques risk the chance of losing customers.
-Whether you are promoting your business on social media or text messages, customers have the option to unsubscribe to your messages to opt-out of receiving them.
+Whether you are promoting your business on social media or text messages, customers can unsubscribe to your messages to opt out of receiving them.

 As such, avoiding bombarding your mobile audience with unnecessary messages is important.